FM

 This event underscores the importance of maintaining and testing safety devices, alarms, and interlocks.
 It also shows the importance of trained operators that can properly respond to emergency situations.
 In this case, both the safety devices and the operators failed to respond properly.
 Operators should not have tried to restart the unit without first determining the reasons for the abnormal operation and unit trip.

-In a recent 10-yr study, FM Global clients have sustained 166 losses involving broken turbine blades.
+In a recent 10-yr study, FM clients have sustained 166 losses involving broken turbine blades.
 The average gross size of these losses is US$ 5.7 million.